Mooven's General Terms

 2.1 Services: We will provide the Services to you:

-a) in accordance with any applicable Specifications and Service Levels, although we do not guarantee that the Services will be continuous or fault free;
+a) in accordance with any applicable Specifications and Service Commitments, although we do not guarantee that the Services will be continuous or fault free;

 b) by any time agreed in writing with you, or otherwise within a reasonable time;